 - a) Benchmarking does not constitute an exemption from the prohibition of cartels, i.e. the prohibition continues to apply without any changes.
-Certain activities do not become legal because they are labelled as "benchmarking". - b) Benchmarking is a special form of information exchange, which is why the criteria described in Point 2 in particular apply. - c) There is a risk that discussions on the margins of the actual benchmarking process may involve the exchange of information relevant to competition or sensitive with regard to competition.
-In such situations, Employees must ensure that no prohibited or critical topics are discussed, or in case of doubt, to raise objections (see Point 2).
+Certain activities do not become legal because they are labelled as "benchmarking". - b) Benchmarking is a special form of information exchange, which is why the criteria described in point 2 in particular apply. - c) There is a risk that discussions on the margins of the actual benchmarking process may involve the exchange of information relevant to competition or sensitive with regard to competition.
+In such situations, Employees must ensure that no prohibited or critical topics are discussed, or in case of doubt, to raise objections (see point 2).

-Within the context of this policy, benchmarking denotes the continuous process used by competitors with companies outside of their group to compare operations, identify differences and their causes, determine concrete opportunities for improvement, and formulate competitive goals.
+Definition Within the context of this guideline, benchmarking denotes the continuous process used by competitors with companies outside of their group to compare operations, identify differences and their causes, determine concrete opportunities for improvement, and formulate competitive goals.

-Benchmarking activities between companies which do not stand in competition to each other, however, are not affected by this policy.
+Benchmarking activities between companies which do not stand in competition to each other, however, are not affected by this guideline.

-2.2 Work in associations
+2.3 Work in Associations